captainqdev/captainqdev/README.md

 - 👋 Hi, I’m @CaptainQWasTaken
 - 👀 I’m interested in Revival, Private Servers and Indie/AAA Games!
-- 🌱 I’m currently making games lol
+- 🌱 I’m currently making games!
-- 💞️ I’m looking to collaborate on none yet
-- 📫 How to reach me CaptainQ#0187
+- 📫 How to reach me August#7331

 <!---
 CaptainQWasTaken/CaptainQWasTaken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.